 New reverse genetics resources for maize

-Figure 1: A green fluorescence marker to track transposon movement.
-The four views are from the same ear sector, under natural light on the left and under blue light to detect green fluorescence on the right.
+In Figure 1, the four views are from the same ear sector, under natural light on the left and under blue light to detect green fluorescence on the right.
 The purple kernels in the bottom have been cut to expose the green fluorescent endosperm.
 All green fluorescent kernels carry the transposon Ds*(GFP), the spotted kernels at the original location and the purple kernels at new locations in the genome.